-- 24-Hour/10-Day Contribution Report (Form 497) - Paid Spokesperson Report (Form 511) - Report of Communications Identifying State Candidates (Form E-530) - Limited Liability Company (LLC) Statement of Members (Form 409)
+- 24-hour Contribution Report (Form 497)

+- Paid Spokesperson Report (Form 511)

+- Report of Communications Identifying State Candidates (Form E-530)

 It is important to review where each report must be filed as several of the filing locations may not be the same as the committee's regular filing locations.
 If the committee makes contributions totaling \$10,000 or more in a calendar year, consult FPPC Campaign Disclosure Manual 5 for Major Donor Committees.